michvane/plannings-poker/README.md

 ## TODO

-- add questionmark
-- Refactor user functions
+- Add more cards with choises
-- send name but not as query params
+- duplicate name protection
-- security?